dstreev/cdp-am2cm/README.md

 alias ape=ansible-playbook --extra-vars
 alias apt=ansible-playbook --tags
 ```
+## Goal

+Provide straight forward checklist of items to complete for a successful transition.
+With a focus on only having to start HDFS 1 time to reduce, as much as possible, the outage window.

 ## Assumptions
 - [ ] Source Cluster (Ambari) is NOT Kerberized.
 That's because we are getting a Kerberos ticket for any of the playbooks run against the Ambari Cluster.
 It 'can' be done, just hasn't for this version of the process.